chocolatey/docs/input/en-us/features/hook.md

 ### Do take dependencies on extension packages

 If any hook script in a `.hook` package require helpers from an `.extension` package, then make sure that they `.hook` package takes a dependency on that `.extension` package.

+### Don't take dependencies on hook packages

+Don't add a hook package as a dependency for your regular package.
+Hook scripts are intended to be added only by the user of Chocolatey CLI.
+If your package requires functionality similar to that which would normally be provided via a hook script package, then it should be added directly to the standard automation scripts for the package.
+Adding a hook package as a dependency to your regular package will cause the package to fail validation on the Chocolatey Community Repository.

+### Don't add hook scripts to regular packages

+Don't add hook scripts to your regular Chocolatey package.
+If your package requires functionality similar to that which would normally be provided via a hook script package, then it should be added directly to the standard automation scripts for the package.
+Adding a hook script to your regular package will cause the package to fail validation on the Chocolatey Community Repository.